SenseNet/docs.sensenet.com/content/concepts/introduction.md

 # How can you do it?

-Once you understand the ([„everything is a content”](/concepts/basics)) mindset, you can implement your own business logic by creating custom ([content models](/concepts/content-management/02-content-models)) or using predefined ones as well.
+Once you understand the (["everything is a content"](/concepts/basics)) mindset, you can implement your own business logic by creating custom ([content types](/concepts/content-management/02-content-models)) or using predefined ones as well.

-In sensenet the delivery of content happens through API calls.
-Your solution requests the content as and when it’s needed.
+In sensenet the delivery of content happens through APIs.
+Your solution requests the content as and when it's needed.

-Thanks to its API-first concept it is easy to integrate with, and gives more freedom to the developer to choose the database, framework and programming language at all level of the application development, whether it’s a web, desktop or mobile development project.
+Thanks to its API-first approach it is easy to integrate with, and gives more freedom to the developer to choose the database, framework and programming language at all level of the application development, whether it's a web, desktop or mobile development project.

-It is possible to install sensenet in your own environment or with ([SNaaS](/concepts/introduction/04-what-is-snaas)) (sensenet as a service) you can get access to a sensenet instance, this means all your content and data are stored securely by us saving you from all maintenance related tasks and installation, ensuring easy onboarding, updates and patches.
+It is possible to install sensenet in your own environment or with ([SNaaS](/concepts/introduction/04-what-is-snaas)) (sensenet as a service) you can get access to a sensenet instance, this means all your content and data are stored and hosted securely by us saving you from all maintenance related tasks and installation, ensuring easy onboarding, updates and patches.